heilaaks/snippy/docs/dev/SCRIBBLING.md

        This rule tries to reduce glutter printed for the end user.

+    3. All logs are printed to stdout

+       Because of rules 'There are no logs printed to user' and 'There are no exceptions printed to user', it is more suitable to use always the stdout.
+       This is also considered more predictable for the end user who is debugging. the logs.

+    COMMITS

-    3. Git commit logs tries to follow 'keep a changelog' rules
+    1. Git commit logs tries to follow 'keep a changelog' rules

        The rule must be applied to commit log header which must contain 'Types of changes' and the specified keywords as a first word in the commit log.